Nima-Rahimi-Foroushaani/trust/README.md

 # tRust
-tRust is a research tool for modular formal verification of Rust programs
+tRust is a research tool for modular formal verification of Rust programs.
+It relies on [VeriFast](https://github.com/verifast/verifast) method of modular formal verification using symbolic execution.